-- Insert the device into the PC, if there is multiple devices available, select the device from the list, and click Next, or: - Click Skip, use the Find Person screen to select the device owner, then select the device from the person's list of issued devices.
+- Insert the device into the PC, or. - Click Skip, use the Find Person screen to select the device owner, then select the device from the person's list of issued devices.

 The Identify Device Details screen appears.

 The following information is available: